Another in our series of Home Audio Exercises with advice on What to Listen For as you critically evaluate your copy.

 The most common problem with these Ronstadt records from the ’70s is grainy, upper-midrangy sound.
 The smooth copies that still have plenty of presence, life, energy and top end extension are the ones that really get this music sounding RIGHT.

 Every copy we played had problems on the last track of side one, Don’t Cry Now.
 Linda is singing at the top of her lungs practically from beginning to end, so both cutting the record and playing back the record would be difficult.
-The result: there will be some coarsening of her vocal.
+The result is that there will usually be some coarsening of her vocal.

 Some copies had the same problem on side two for I Believe in You, but not all.